Oscie57/bloodythorn.github.io/_drafts/wii_homebrew_02_windows.md

 To explain the flags for how we changed the look of the directory, a - all entries, including hidden, l - long format listing, h - human readable.
 There will be different directories for each type of example that match the directories we went through in the file manager.

 But most importantly, is the *Makefile*.
-What this is is a 'project file' or more accurately called a build system configuration for the build system 'make'.
+What this is is a 'project file' or more accurately a build system configuration file for the build system 'make'.
 Make is part of the GNU tool chain, and is used to configure larger projects that use the GNU compiler suite to build themselves.

-Feel free to open with a text editor it and inspect it.
-Unfortunately we won't be going over makefiles much as it's an older technology, and we haven't gotten to a point where we'll need to manage our projects.
+Feel free to open it with a text editor and inspect it.
+Unfortunately we won't be going over makefiles much, and we haven't gotten to a point where we'll need to manage our projects.
 We'll worry about that later.

 Okay, time to build the examples.
 From the '/opt/devkitpro/examples/wii' directory, type 'make all' and it should start to build all the examples.
 I have yet to do this and not have it work, so I don't really have any failure scenarios to run over.
 It should work if everything done up until now has been the same on your environment.